Arejula11/csv-table-view/README.md

 ### 2. Opening the Viewer

 Once installed, open a `.csv` file in your editor.
-You can launch the table view in three ways:
+You can launch the table view in two ways:

 #### A. Command Palette

 1. Open the Command Palette (`Ctrl+Shift+P`).

 2. Type and select: **`CSV Viewer: Open CSV as Table`**.

-#### B. Editor Title Menu (Quick Button)
+#### B. Push Notification Button

-1. Look for the dedicated table icon (or similar) located on the right side of the editor tab title bar when a CSV file is active.
+1. After opening a `.csv` file, look for a pop-up notification at the bottom right corner of the editor.

-2. Click the button to open the table viewer instantly.
+2. Click the **`Open CSV as Table`** button in the notification to launch the table viewer.

-#### C. Context Menu (Right-Click)

-1. Right-click anywhere inside the open `.csv` file.

-2. Select **`Open CSV as Table`** from the context menu.

 ## Development & Contribution